armcortex3445/java-convenience-store-7-armcortex3445/README.md

 ## Store Logic
 - [ ] find product by name with options that find promoted or non-promoted or both
 - [ ] access product data of repository by finding product
+- [x] estimate result when promotion is applied to products

 ## Promotion related